Early Analog

 How I got into 35mm film photography

 I was introduced to film photography in high school at the age of 14.
-I learned about everything from f-stops to how to develop my own film.
 I felt it was a magical process and loved developing my photos in the darkroom.
-I didn’t have my own camera and my high school only offered one film course so I learned digital photography for the rest of high school.
+I didn’t have my own camera and my school only offered one film class so I switched to digital photography for the rest of high school.

-For graduation, my dad gifted me my very first film camera.
-I dabbled back into film a little during college but even more so after school when I started traveling.
+When I graduated from high school, my dad gave me my very first film camera.
+I experimented with it a little during college but it mostly took a backseat until I got out of school and started traveling.

-I love traveling with a film camera because film captures a certain spirit of a place that a digital cameras cannot.
-Plus, nothing beats the excitement of waiting to develop your photos!
+I love traveling with a film camera because film captures the character and spirit of a place in a way that a digital camera cannot.
+Plus, nothing beats the excitement of waiting for your photos to develop!

-For me, film has also been a great teacher in how to stay present because when you’re working with film there is always the chance that your photos won’t come out.
-But knowing that it is possible (and not uncommon) helps me not to be too precious with my process.
+When you’re working with film there is always the chance that your photos won’t come out.
+So it’s important to remember to not become too attached to the final result.
+This has helped me to be too precious with my process.

 of my more recent film photography here